By Raheem Salman and Alexandra Zavis, Los Angeles Times –

 In Kadhimiya, which is home to a revered Shiite shrine, two car bombs exploded within minutes, killing at least 15 people and injuring 37, officials said.

 Thursday’s attacks were the deadliest since Dec.
-22, when a wave of bombings in mostly Shiite neighborhoods of Baghdad killed 71 people.
+22, when a string of bombings in mostly Shiite neighborhoods of Baghdad killed 71 people.

-The attacks will likely heighten tensions between members of the country’s Shiite majority, who dominate the government, and the Sunni minority, which presided under the late Saddam Hussein.
+The violence took place amid a political standoff between factions representing the Shiite majority, which dominates the government, and the Sunni minority that presided under the late Saddam Hussein.